SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Announcer

-- Announces each event and swimmer and provides updates on event results and team scores at the Saturday morning meets.
+- Announces event number and stroke, swimmer lanes, event results and team scores at the Saturday morning meets.

-- The announcer helps to set up the sound system prior to the meet, updates and reviews the script for the meet and makes pre-meet and post-meet announcements.
+- Set up the sound system prior to the meet, review and update script

 - Time required: Duration of meet

-- managing the cash box & the credit card payment system
+- Manage cash box and credit card payments

 - Time required: Duration of meet